Published: February 20, 2021 | Last Updated: November 7, 2025

 Here’s an example: Let’s say you are a TV writer expecting to get paid on a per-episode basis for an episode of TV you just finished.
 How much should you expect to make?

-Did you write the script, but not the story?
+Did you write the script but not the story?
 You should then have been paid $10,333 for that episode.
-Did you write the story and the script?
-Now you should have gotten $15,903!
+If you wrote both the story and the script, you should now have gotten $15,903!

-Now what if that episode you wrote was a “Made-for basic cable one-hour high budget dramatic series in their second or subsequent season?”
+What if that episode you wrote was a “Made-for basic cable one-hour high-budget dramatic series in their second or subsequent season?”
 You should just about double that rate to $30,780.

 Confusing, huh?
-Change one element and the minimums change – and those are just the minimums.
-When you are a working professional writer, you’ll have a lawyer and/or manager representing you to negotiate a better deal with every subsequent show or season you work on.
+Change one element, and the minimums change – and those are just the minimums.
+When you are a working professional writer, you’ll have an entertainment lawyer and manager representing you to negotiate a better deal with every subsequent show or season you work on.

-Since every TV writer’s salary is a case by case basis, we are going to focus this article specifically on the guaranteed minimums.
+Since every TV writer’s salary is on a case-by-case basis, we will focus this article on the guaranteed minimums.

-Thankfully, the WGA’s Schedule of Minimums provides a lot of useful information that helps each individual screenwriter break down how much they should expect to be paid depending on all sorts of scenarios similar to the above.
+Thankfully, the WGA’s Schedule of Minimums provides useful information that helps each screenwriter break down how much they should expect to be paid depending on all sorts of scenarios similar to the above.

 Let’s run through some of the more likely scenarios you will encounter as a first-time writer to set expectations, then get into the more outlandish, pie-in-the-sky type of deals you really want to know about.